hertzmann/hertzmann.github.io/_posts/2022-3-10-photographic-tone.md

 </figure>
 </center>
 Notice how, not only do they make the image brighter, they add contrast and bluish tints to parts of the image, while darkening shadows.
-I recommend reading the [tehcnical paper](https://github.com/google/night-sight/tree/master/docs) or [the blog post](https://ai.googleblog.com/2018/11/night-sight-seeing-in-dark-on-pixel.html) for a fuller description of all the considerations involved.
+I recommend reading the [technical paper](https://github.com/google/night-sight/tree/master/docs) or [the blog post](https://ai.googleblog.com/2018/11/night-sight-seeing-in-dark-on-pixel.html) for a fuller description of all the considerations involved.

 The iPhone is probably using something similar, since the nighttime photos on my iPhone got a whole lot better sometime after Night Sight came out on the Pixel.